 The African Pygmy hedgehog is the most popular species of hedgehogs kept as pets.
 We use pet and pygmy hedgehog in this piece interchangeably.
-The dietary information applies to all pet hedgehogs.

 Or read on to learn more about: